Fix multiple SPF records

 If I Have Multiple SPF Records, Will My Test Email in WP Mail SMTP Still Work?

-Sometimes you’ll still receive test emails in WP Mail SMTP even though you have multiple SPF records (or none at all).
+It might.
+Some customers have told us they still receive test emails in WP Mail SMTP even though they have multiple SPF records (or none at all).
 This might be because:

-• The receiving server is automatically dealing with the multiple SPF records behind the scenes, so you don’t notice a problem.
+• The receiving server automatically deals with the multiple SPF records behind the scenes, so you don’t notice there’s a problem.

-• Your mailer service doesn’t require SPF records, so it’s already ignoring them.
+• Your mailer service doesn’t require SPF records anyway.

 Does SPF Apply to My Subdomains?

-No. Unlike DMARC, SPF doesn’t apply to subdomains.
-You need to create separate SPF records for subdomains at your host.
+No. Unlike DMARC, SPF doesn’t apply to all of your subdomains automatically.
+You need to create separate SPF records for subdomains.

 What Does “Too Many DNS Lookups” Mean?

+The include statement that we added is called a DNS lookup.
 SPF works by checking every domain in the rule.
-This is called a DNS lookup.
-So if your SPF record has too many domains in it, it will fail if you have more than 10.
+It will fail if you have more than 10.

 You might see the error Too many lookups or Maximum hop count exceeded.